Proposed Melbourne rail extensions: 2013 Network Development Plan: Metropolitan Rail (NDPMR)

+2025 Infrastructure Victoria Plan

+Infrastructure Victoria released a 30-year plan for improvements to Victoria's existing infrastructure.
+The plan called for electrification of the Ballarat line as far as Melton, and the building of new stations at Altona North, Thornhill Park and Mount Atkinson.

 Extensions under construction

 Metro Tunnel

 There have been numerous proposals for a north–south tunnel in inner-city Melbourne, to relieve capacity on Melbourne's City Loop and to provide new underground stations.
 In 2015 the State Government established the Melbourne Metro Rail Authority to oversee planning for new twin 9-kilometre rail tunnels through the central city between South Kensington station and South Yarra.
-The new Metro Tunnel will have five new underground stations and connect the Pakenham and Cranbourne lines with the Sunbury line, creating a new route through the CBD as an alternative to the City Loop.
-New underground stations will be created at Arden, Parkville, Domain and two new CBD stations, State Library and Town Hall.
+The new Metro Tunnel will have five new underground stations and connecting the Deniliquin railway line with the Gippsland railway line, creating a new route through the CBD as an alternative to the City Loop.
+New underground stations were built at Arden, Parkville, State Library, Town Hall and Domain.
 Enabling works were underway by 2016 and major construction work on the tunnel and stations began in 2017.
 The project has an estimated cost of $11 billion and is scheduled to be complete by 2025.

 Airport rail link

 A rail link to Melbourne Airport has been proposed repeatedly since the airport's construction, with a variety of routes and service models suggested, but construction has never commenced.
 In July 2018, the Federal and State Governments each pledged A$5 billion (for a total of A$10 billion) to construct a rail link.
 The Federal Government proposed four preferred routes for the link, with one proposal running via a direct tunnel to Highpoint Shopping Centre and the others linking to existing stations in Broadmeadows, Flemington or Sunshine.
 An assessment of the four preferred routes conducted by Rail Projects Victoria culminated in the route via Sunshine station being selected, with a detailed business case expected by 2020.
-Construction began in 2022 and the line is set to open by 2029.
+Construction began in 2022, but paused in May 2023 due to a Federal government review of major infrastructure projects.

+On the 8th of July 2024, Melbourne Airport completed longstanding negotiations with the Victorian Government over the station's location following the appointment of a mediator.
+Melbourne Airport have agreed to have the station above ground, with a hope to resume discussions to finalise the station's design, the construction timeline and redress for the land required for the above-ground option, with a new targeted opening date of 2033.